ZongyuanShen/SMART/README.md

 </p>

 ## Introduction
-The paper presents a replanning algorithm, called Self-Morphing Anytime Replanning Tree (SMART), that facilitates anytime replanning in dynamic environments, where the behavior of dynamic obstacle is unpredictable.
+The paper presents an algorithm, called Self-Morphing Adaptive Replanning Tree (SMART), that facilitates fast reactive replanning in dynamic environments.
+SMART performs risk-based tree-pruning if the current path is obstructed by nearby moving obstacle(s), resulting in multiple disjoint subtrees.
+Then, for speedy recovery, it exploits these subtrees and performs informed tree-repair at hot-spots that lie at the intersection of subtrees to find a new path.
 Please refer to [our paper](https://arxiv.org/abs/2305.06487) for more detailts.

+## Simulation Video
+### Scenario 1 with Dynamic Obstacles
+This scenario consists of a 32m by 32m space populated with 15 dynamic obstacles moving at a constant speed of 4m/s.

+### Scenario 2 with Static and Dynamic Obstacles
+This scenario depicts a real situation (e.g., a factory) with both static and dynamic obstacles.
+It consisted of a 66m by 38m space with a static obstacle layout and 10 dynamic obstacles.
+Each obstacle moves at a different speed selected from the set {1, 2, 3, 4}m/s.

-## Demo
+## Experiment
+The SMART algorithm is further validated by real experiments in a 7m by 7m lab space with both static and dynamic obstacles.
+A robot called ROSMASTER X3 is used that is equipped with 1) a RPLIDAR S2L lidar with a range of 8m for obstacle detection, 2) MD520 motor with encoder for detection of rotation angle and linear displacement, and 3) MPU9250 IMU for detection of speed, acceleration, and orientation.
+An Extended Kalman Filter is used to fuse data from the IMU and motor encoder for localization.

 ## Usage